ntop/ntopng/doc/src/reports/editor.rst

 An Advanced Settings toggle is also available.
 This allows to deeply customize the content of the Widget, by changing settings including the REST API URL and parameters, which are encoded in JSON format.

+Special tokens are also supported in the JSON configuration to dynamically pass arguments to the widgets, e.g. $IFID$ is dynamically replaced with the current interface ID selected in ntopng while rendering the report.

 .. figure:: ../img/report_editor_advanced_edit.png
   :align: center